-IEEE P1622: Common Data Format for Election Equipment
+IEEE VSSC/1622: Common Data Format for Election Equipment

-IEEE Project 1622 (P1622) is creating a common data format (CDF) for election data so that election equipment used in U.S. elections and interfacing software can interoperate and "speak the same language."
-The standard it is developing will be required in a future version of the Election Assistance Commission's (EAC) Voluntary Voting System Guidelines (VVSG).
+The IEEE Voting System Standards Committee 1622 (VSSC/1622) is creating standards and guidelines around a common data format (CDF) for election data so that election equipment used in U.S. elections and interfacing software can interoperate more easily and "speak the same language."
+It is the intention of the VSSC that standards and guidelines being developed will be required in future versions of the Voluntary Voting System Guidelines (VVSG).

-The scope of the P1622 CDF project includes addressing the election data elements for a number of election-related use cases, including:
+The scope of the VSSC/1622 includes addressing the election data elements for a number of election-related use cases, including:

 - Voter registration,